KremkowLab/tangential_recording/README.md

 # Probe placement optimization for Neuropixels tangential recording

 This repo implements the receptive field (RF) analysis via spike-triggered average (STA) of the multi-unit activity (MUA) from Neuropixels probe recordings.
-This scripts are made to quickly probe the presence of any neuronal responses to visual stimulus is any region, as adviced to perform tangential recordings in the mouse superior colliculus (SC, Sibille Kremkow J. Neurosci.
+This scripts are made to quickly probe the presence of any neuronal responses to visual stimulus in any region covered by the probe, as adviced to perform tangential recordings in the mouse superior colliculus (Sibille Kremkow J. Neurosci.
 2022).
-You should produce first a sparse noise matrice and have it exposed in one of your screen in the set-up while making an electrical pulse copy for each exposed image into one of the digital inputs of your neuropixel recording system.
+You should produce first a sparse noise matrice and have it exposed in one of your screen within the set-up while synchronizing an electrical pulse copy for each exposed images into one of the digital inputs of your neuropixel recording system.
 This pulse is what we define as the TTL and will guarantee a proper alignement of the recorded neuronal activity from the Neuropixels probe to the timing of the exposed stimulus which will produce the PSTH and then the STA-RF.

 Run the `MUA_STA_RFs_exec.py` to:
 1. extract the MUA from the Neuropixels recording,